-Where the school is over-subscribed for any year group, applications for entry in 2024/25 will be ranked in the following order:
+Where the school is over-subscribed for any year group, applications for entry in 2025/26 will be ranked in the following order:

 - 1. Looked after and previously looked after children. - i.
 See Note 1 for information relating to looked after and previously looked after children. - Exceptional social/medical need. i.
 See Note 2 for information relating to exceptional social/medical need. - 3.
 Children of a member of staff - i.
 See Note 3 for information relating to children of a member of staff.
-See section 11 for information relating to children of a member of staff.
 A supplementary information form must be completed and returned by the application closing date for all applicants wishing to apply under this criterion. - 4.
 Siblings - i.
 See Note 4 for information relating to siblings. - 5.
 Any other children - i.
 Remaining places will be offered on the basis of nearness to the school measured in a straight line from the address point of the child's home address, as set by Ordnance Survey to the nearest official school gate for pupils to use, see Note 5.
 See Note 5 for information on the definition of home address.